pharmavillage/battleship/README.md

 # Pharmavillage Monorepo

-Welcome to the **Pharmavillage Monorepo** – where innovation meets precision, and your pharmaceutical needs are met with the wisdom of ages.
+Welcome to the **Pharmavillage Monorepo** – where innovation meets precision.

 > "The ends justify the means."
 > – Niccolò Machiavelli